 Many student clubs and leadership groups at the School feature events and activities which explore social and environmental issues.
 Student clubs work with the Social Enterprise Program to plan events, contact alumni and practitioners, and access resources and other areas of the School and University.

-Lindsay Pollak '08 during a study tour to Rwanda in 2007.
+Lindsay Pollak '08 during a study tour to Rwanda.

 The Social Enterprise Club (SEC) organizes lectures, panel discussions, mentoring activities, networking events, and access to career resources.
 The club is a chapter of Net Impact, an international network of business leaders committed to using the power of business to create a better world.

 The International Development Club (IDC) seeks to explore and create opportunities for development in emerging economies, and to examine the relationship between opportunities in those economies and their underlying development challenges.
 IDC was formerly known as Managers in International Development Initiative (MIDI).

 The Green Business Club (GBC) engages students, the Columbia Business School community, and business leaders across industries on the intersection of business and sustainability.
 The GBC organizes events and discussion forums on emerging triple-bottom-line business issues; provides connections and career resources related to business; and advocates for sustainable practices in our own community through campus greening projects.

 The Small Business Consulting Program (SBCP) engages MBA students in pro bono consulting, from developing business plans to market research, for local startups and nonprofits.
 Consulting teams receive feedback and guidance from strategy consulting firms.
 For additional information about the SBCP or to submit an application for your organization, please contact the VP of Client Services.